 Einstein AI also extends into Marketing Cloud and Service Cloud, enabling truly personalized, cross-channel engagement when SFCC is used within the broader Salesforce stack.

-Verdict: Adobe Commerce wins.
-It provides unmatched flexibility with open-source architecture and full code access, allowing complete customization of storefronts, workflows, and integrations—something SFCC can’t match.
+When comparing Magento vs Salesforce Commerce Cloud in terms of customization, Magento wins.
+It provides unmatched flexibility with open-source architecture and full code access, allowing complete customization of storefronts, workflows, and integrations – something SFCC can’t match.

 You can: